-Instead of the U.S. Competitiveness Provision, an applicant may propose a U.S. Manufacturing Plan with specific and enforceable commitments tied to a specific product or technology that would be beneficial to the U.S. economy and competitiveness.
+DOE does not expect the U.S. Manufacturing Plans to be tied to a specific product or technology.
+However, in lieu of the U.S. Competitiveness Provision, an applicant may propose a U.S. Manufacturing Plan with more specific commitments that would be beneficial to the U.S. economy and competitiveness.
 For example, an applicant may commit specific products to be manufactured in the U.S., commit to a specific investment in a new or existing U.S. manufacturing facility, keep certain activities based in the U.S. or support a certain number of jobs in the U.S. related to the technology.
-An applicant which is likely to license the technology to others, especially universities for which licensing may be the exclusive means of commercialization of the technology, the U.S. Manufacturing Plan may indicate the applicant's plan and commitment to use a specific licensing strategy that would likely support U.S. manufacturing.
+An applicant which is likely to license the technology to others, especially universities for which licensing may be the exclusive means of commercialization the technology, the U.S. Manufacturing Plan may indicate the applicant's plan and commitment to use a specific licensing strategy that would likely support U.S. manufacturing.